CloudHealth/ar-ondemand/README.md

 production environments, it hasn't seen the myriad ways others use and abuse ActiveRecord, so please experiment locally first.

-It has been used with ActiveRecord 3.2, MRI 1.9.3, JRuby 1.7 and the MySQL adapter.
+It has been used with ActiveRecord 3.2, MRI 1.9.3, MRI 2.3.3, JRuby 1.7, JRuby 9, all with the MySQL adapter.

 # Functionality